Mindgreppers/lifemaker_web/content/_index.md

 * Value based living
 * More such topics.

 *We are looking at evolving and implementing a complete solution to all Human needs - from matter to consciousness.
 This movement is a fresh start.
-While the founders and their network have a top level understanding and proposal, this has to be a collective effort of everyone.
+While the founders and their network have a top level understanding and proposal, we need a bigger team as this has to be a collective effort of everyone.
 The movement needs the curiosity and involvement from the larger humanity to manifest and grow.*

 ## What's happening?
 - **Counselling for young families and singles in Dharamsala area, in May**
 - **Workshops in English and Hindi - June 1st - 12th in Dharamsala, HP, India.
 Contact us to register as family by 15th May**
 - Online social network and forum setup
 - Evolving the [blueprint for Lifemaker model](/post/approach) and the workshop content material
-  - With insights from our members, [Madhyastha Darshan](http://madhyasth-darshan.info/) and [Saadho](http://saadhosangha.org/) communities
+  - Special thanks to [Madhyastha Darshan](http://madhyasth-darshan.info/) for the philosophical background and blueprint evolution
+  - Also thanks to [Saadho](http://saadhosangha.org/) and elders in our group for guiding us on the way
+  - Also thanks to everyone who is supporting and contributing in different ways.
   - [In this book](http://madhyasth-darshan.info/wp-content/uploads/2012/02/zz-Manav-Vayavardarshan-HindiEnglish-2012.pdf) you can get an introduction to Madyastha Darshan
 - Evolving the [Way of Life](/values) based on Universal Values
 - Sharing the vision with village families near Tang, Dharamsala, Himachal Pradesh, India